BryantTrinh/Anime-Ecommerce/README.md

 ## Limitations

-- Amazon API requires personal keys, each limits to 200 fetches.
+- Amazon API requires personal keys, each limits to 100 fetches per month.
 Solution is swap keys once limit is reached.
-(Currently, Amazon API is disabled to avoid over usage)
+- Jikan API has unlimited requests daily, 60 requests per minute, and 3 requests per second.
 - The favorites button during the search will not be functional until the products from Amazon are fetched.